IUREDCap/redcap-etl/docs/InstallationGuide.md

 ### Step 5 (Optional) - Set up a Logging Project

-In REDCap, create a new project using the "Upload a REDCap project XML file " option using the file **projects/redcap-etl-log.xml** from REDCap ETL downloaded previously.
+In REDCap, create a new project using the "Upload a REDCap project XML file" option using the file **projects/redcap-etl-log.xml** from REDCap ETL downloaded previously.
 Then get an API token for this project, and then set the field for this in the configuration project.

 ### Step 6 - Create a Configuration File

+The configuration file can be used to specify your entire configuration, or it can be used in conjunction with a configuration project.

-A configuration file needs to be created in addition to the configuration project.
-At a minimum, this file needs to have your REDCap API's URL, and the REDCap API token of your configuration project, so that REDCap ETL knows how to access your configuration project.
+If you are using a configuration project, your configuration file will still need to specify at least your REDCap API's URL, and the REDCap API token of your configuration project, so that REDCap ETL will be able to locate your configuration project.

 The standard place to store configuration files is in the **config/** directory of the REDCap ETL installation.
 This is the default directory that the web script installation script (see below) will search for configuration files.
+However, they could be stored in any directory where REDCap ETL has read access.

 To create a new configuration file, the file **config/config-example.ini** can be copied and then modified.
-See this file for more information about the properties that need to be set.
+See this file, and the [Configuration Guide](ConfigurationGuide.md) for more information about the configuration properties.

 ### Step 7 (Optional) - Set up an E-mail Server

+You can optionally set up an e-mail server that will be used for sending error notifications to a specified list of users.

-On Ubuntu 16, for example, this is all you need to do:
+On Ubuntu 16, for example, you can set up an e-mail server using the following command:

         sudo apt install sendmail